-To beat the crowds, don’t linger around the entrance when you enter the Royal Alcázar.
+To beat the crowds, don’t linger around the entrance when you enter the Real Alcázar.
 Instead, make a beeline for the Patio de las Doncellas to absorb its beauty and take a few photographs when there are fewer people.

 You can then retrace your steps to take a look at the attraction near the entrance.

 When I last visited, the Real Alcázar of Seville had a one-way system.
-If staff try to prevent you from backtracking.
-Just tell them that you need to use the bathroom, which is located near the entrance.
+If staff try to prevent you from backtracking, just tell them that you need to use the bathroom, which is located near the entrance.

 Rivaling the Patio de las Doncellas in the beauty stakes is the Salon de Embajadores (Salon of the Ambassadors).

 Featuring a stupendous cedarwood dome of red, green and gold cells and horseshoe arcades, this is the most sumptuous room in the palace and is not to be missed.
 It also has the original Mudéjar tiles with their Moorish geometric patterns expressing the harmony of creation.

 Beyond here is the Patio de las Muñecas (Patio of the Dolls), the last great room of the Alcázar.
 It takes its name from two tiny faces carved on the inner side of one of the smaller arches.